Skip to main content

 However, despite this optimism, there's a clear disconnect between expectations and current implementation strategies.
 While 74 percent of leaders expect GenAI to enhance key business metrics such as operational efficiency and sales volume, nearly half (47 percent) lack confidence in their current GenAI strategy or feel neutral about it.

-This discrepancy suggests that many organizations are struggling to translate their GenAI ambitions into effective, value-generating strategies.
+This discrepancy suggests that many organizations are struggling to translate their GenAI ambitions into effective business value creation strategies.

 The study also reveals a concerning lack of preparedness for GenAI adoption.
 Approximately 75 percent of marketing leaders, 70 percent of sales leaders, and 67 percent of service leaders report feeling ill-prepared or neutral about their organization's readiness to adopt GenAI solutions.